alberto-escobar/inventory-app/README.md

 1. Make a render account
 2. Create a project, this helps organize your services
-3. Create a postgres database service, use the free tier
+3. Create a postgres database service
+   - use the free tier (your database will eventually get deleted but in 30 days)
 4. Take note of the internal database connection url and external database connection url
-5. Use the external database connection url with your terminal to connect and setup your database: `pql <external database connection url>`
+5. Use the external database connection url with your terminal to connect and setup your database
+   - `pql <external database connection url>`
-6. Create a web service, connect your project repo to it, use the following configurations:
+6. Create a web service, connect to your github project repo, use the following configurations:
    - Root Directory = backend
    - Build Command = pip install -r requirements.txt
    - Start Command = uvicorn API:app --host 0.0.0.0 --port $PORT
    - add an environment variables with the following details:
      - name of variable = `DB_URL`
      - value = `<internal database connection url>`
-7. Create a static site, connect your project repo to it, use the following configurations:
+7. Create a static site, connect to your github project repo, use the following configurations:
-   - a
-   - b
-     - a
-     - b
+   - Root Directory = frontend
+   - Build Command = npm install && npm run build
+   - Publish Directory = dist
+   - add an environment variables with the following details:
+     - name of variable = `VITE_BASE_URL`
+     - value = `<backend web service url>`
+8. Thats it your app is now deployed!